-Substance abuse, addiction, mental illness, and behavioral health disorders can have a profoundly negative impact on both the substance and quality of an individual’s life.
-Physical harm, psychological damage, destroyed relationships, financial damage, and loss of independence are just some of the many ways that these challenges can affect an individual.
+Substance abuse, addiction, mental illness, and behavioral health concerns can have a profoundly negative impact on the quality of an individual’s life.
+Physical harm, psychological damage, destroyed relationships, financial ruin, and a loss of independence are just some of the many ways that these challenges can affect an individual.

-When a person has been abusing alcohol or other drugs, or has been struggling with mental or behavioral health issues, he or she is not the only one whose life is disrupted.
-These challenges can also inflict tremendous harm on family members, close friends, and others who care about and/or depend upon the afflicted individual.
+Yet, when a person has been abusing alcohol or other drugs, or has been struggling with mental or behavioral health conditions, they are not the only one whose life is disrupted.
+These challenges can also have a negative impact on the lives of family members, close friends, and others who care about and/or depend on the individual who is suffering.

-At Acadia Healthcare, we understand the many ways that friends and family members are impacted by the disorders that affect the individuals that we treat.
-We also appreciate the significant role that friends and family members can play in supporting their loved one’s ongoing recovery.
-As a result, we are proud to incorporate a variety of family support elements into treatment at programs throughout our international network.
+At Acadia Healthcare, we understand the many ways that mental illness and addiction affect the loved ones of those we treat.
+We also recognize the significant role that friends and family members can play in supporting their loved one’s ongoing recovery.
+For this reason, we are proud to incorporate a variety of family support elements into the programming we offer at the treatment facilities within our international network.

-Our commitment to family support begins even before a person enters treatment at one of our programs.
-Members of our admissions and intake teams are happy to speak with friends and family members who contact our programs to inquire about treatment options for a loved one, or to discuss the various services that we offer.
-Once the admissions process has begun, we also welcome the involvement of parents, spouses, and others who are significant in the lives of those who are receiving care.
-Their insights can help us to develop an effective treatment plan, and their presence may have a calming and reassuring effect as their loved one prepares to begin treatment.
+Our commitment to family support begins even before a person enters programming at one of our treatment facilities.
+Our admissions and intake teams are happy to speak with friends and family members who contact our programs to inquire about treatment options for a loved one or to discuss the various services that we offer.
+Once the admissions process has begun, we also welcome the active and ongoing involvement of parents, spouses, and other important people in the lives of those who are receiving our care.
+Their insights can assist us in developing effective treatment plans, and their presence may have a calming and reassuring effect as their loved one prepares to begin treatment.

-Parent support: When a child or adolescent enters treatment with us, we work diligently to ensure that parents or guardians retain an active positive presence in their child’s life.
-Starting with the admission process and continuing through discharge, we want parents to know that they have an essential role to play in their child’s treatment, and we want to equip them with the skills and strategies that will allow them to best support their son or daughter both while he or she is in our care and after he or she has returned home.
-Parents receive regular updates on their children’s therapeutic and academic progress, and family therapy sessions are incorporated into all treatment plans for children and adolescents.
-These sessions, which may be conducted in person or over the phone, provide a structured and supportive forum in which parents and children can openly and honestly address the issues that have prevented them from functioning as a healthy family unit and can develop more productive ways of interacting with each other going forward.
+When a child or adolescent enters treatment with us, we work diligently to ensure that parents or guardians remain an active presence in their child’s life.
+Starting with the admission process and continuing through until the time of discharge, we want parents to know that they have an essential role to play in their child’s treatment.
+We want to equip them with the skills and strategies that will allow them to best support their child both while they are in our care and after they return home.

-- To help heal wounds and divisions that may have occurred among the participants, and to help them learn how to function in a healthier, more productive, and unified manner for the benefit of them all as individuals and for the family as a whole
+- To help heal wounds and divisions that may be preventing positive family growth and unification, and to help them learn how to function in a healthier, more productive manner that benefits all of them as individuals, as well as benefits the family as a whole

-- To teach loved ones how to provide the support that their loved one will need to successfully pursue long-term recovery after he or she has completed treatment and has returned home.
+- To teach loved ones how to provide the support that their loved one will need to successfully pursue long-term recovery after they complete treatment

-Family education: Many Acadia programs also offer educational services to improve loved ones’ ability to understand what the individual in treatment has been experiencing, and what they can expect both during and after his or her time in treatment.
-Family education may be conducted via in-person group sessions, over the phone, or via resource materials that are provided to family members.
-Examples of topics that may be included in family education sessions include the disease model of addiction, the impact of addiction on the family, and specific information about a particular mental health or behavioral health disorder.
+Many of the programs within Acadia’s network of treatment facilities offer educational services to improve the ability of loved ones to understand what the individual in treatment has been experiencing.
+Family education can take place in a group setting, over the phone, or via resource materials that staff members provide.
+Examples of topics that may be included in family education sessions include the disease model of addiction, the impact of addiction on the family, and in-depth information about specific mental illnesses or behavioral health concerns.

-Family support: Just as we understand that treatment is just one component in the long-term recovery process for the afflicted individual, so too do we realize that family members may benefit from ongoing support as they deal both with their own issues and the challenges posed by their loved one’s disorder and recovery.
-For that reason, many Acadia programs will introduce family members to support organizations and similar community-based resources that are located near where they live.
-Though these support services may not be affiliated with Acadia Healthcare, we understand the importance of ensuring that family members have access to such resources, and we are proud to provide referrals and similar introductions for the betterment of those we treat and their loved ones.
+Just as we understand that treatment is just one component of the long-term recovery process for the individual receiving treatment, we also realize that family members can benefit from ongoing support.
+Many Acadia programs will introduce family members to support organizations and similar community-based resources that are located near where they live.
+Though these support services may not be directly affiliated with Acadia Healthcare, we understand the importance of ensuring that family members have access to such resources, and we are proud to provide referrals and similar introductions for the betterment of those we treat and their loved ones.

-For more information about how Acadia is uniquely prepared to help friends and family members of individuals who are cared for at our programs, please contact us at your convenience.
-We look forward to answering all of your questions and helping you determine if an Acadia program is the perfect place for you or for a loved one.
+For more information about how Acadia Healthcare is uniquely prepared to help friends and family members of individuals who are in need of behavioral healthcare services, please contact one of our treatment facilities in your area.
+We look forward to answering all of your questions and helping you discover the ways that we can help your loved one.